Lothian Buses: Preserved vehicles

+ScotZEB

+Lothian Buses received £9,567,260 of funding to purchase 60 vehicles and 88 chargers in Phase 3 of the Scottish Zero Emission Bus Challenge fund out of £45 million overall.

+Lothian purchased 20 Wrightbus StreetDeck Electroliners, alongside 40 Alexander Dennis Enviro400EVs with Volvo BZL chassis, both double-decker electric buses.

 Vehicle tracking

 Lothian Buses are active members of the Bustracker system and are responsible for the funding of it as well as being partly responsible for the operation of it.
 It operates by tracking the movements of buses; computers then relay this information to the designated bus tracker signs throughout the city giving real-time and more up-to-date information on when buses are due to the passengers.

-In December 2009, it was announced that following the success of Bustracker, an application had been developed for the iPhone that is similar to the way Bustracker works.
-It allows people to download an application to their iPhone that enables them to see where their nearest bus stop is and when the bus is due.
+In December 2009, it was announced that, following the success of Bustracker, an application had been developed for the iPhone that is similar to the way Bustracker works.
+It allows users to see where their nearest bus stop is and when the next buses are due.
 Although not developed by Lothian Buses or The City of Edinburgh Council, the application has now won the backing of both organisations.
 My Bus Edinburgh is an application developed for the Android platform which is similar in functionality to the iPhone application.
 Like the iPhone application, this application is developed by an independent developer, backed by Lothian Buses and The City of Edinburgh Council, and is available free of charge.